Which crash helmet manufacturer makes the safest helmets?

 Only SHARP testing data gives comparative scores so we can see how well helmets perform relative to each other.
 So that’s what we use.
 It’s not perfect and some brands are excluded (read more in the methodology section at the bottom) but it’s the best data we’ve got.

-Italian helmet maker AGV rises to 2nd place for 2020.
+Italian helmet maker AGV rises to the top spot for 2021 from number 2.
 AGV has been making very fine helmets since 1947 and, of course, they’re known for be-lidding the hallowed head of Valentino himself – and let’s face it, he’s not going to put just any old lid on now is he?
 Actually, he might if the price is right.
 But anyway, of 6 helmets tested since 2016, three scored maximum 5 stars (Corsa R, Pista GP-R and Veloce S) and the rest were four stars, showing you really can trust an AGV.
 Wowzers – incredible job AGV.
 You can find our AGV helmet reviews here.

 Shoei are known for producing more expensive, well-built helmets at the top end of the market.
 All of which shows in their amazing ranking in our safety review.
 Across all 13 Shoei helmets tested ever, they’ve scored an average of 4.15/5 and of their most recently tested helmets, both the X-Spirit III and Ryd scored maximums.
 A massive Well Done Shoei!
 Check out our Shoei helmet reviews here.